Monte Markham

 Monte Markham (born June 21, 1935) is an American actor.
-He has appeared in films, television series and on Broadway.
+He has appeared in films, television series, and on Broadway.

 Early life

-Markham was born in Manatee County, Florida, the son of Millie Content (née Willbur) and Jesse Edward Markham Sr., who was a merchant.
+Markham was born in Manatee County, Florida, one of four sons of Millie Content (née Willbur) and Jesse Edward Markham Sr., who was a merchant.
 He attended Palm Beach State College before graduating from the University of Georgia with a master's degree in theater.
-Markham also served 10 years as an officer in the United States Coast Guard during the Korean and Vietnam Wars.
+Markham also served 10 years as an officer in the United States Coast Guard.

 Television

-Markham played the dual roles of Luke and Ken Carpenter in the 1967–1968 ABC sitcom The Second Hundred Years, and portrayed Harry Kellem in the original Hawaii Five-O. In 1969–1970, he starred in the television series Mr. Deeds Goes to Town, based on the 1936 movie of the same name.
+Markham played the dual roles of Luke and Ken Carpenter in the 1967–1968 ABC sitcom The Second Hundred Years, and portrayed Harry Kellem in the original Hawaii Five-O. In 1969–70, he starred in the television series Mr. Deeds Goes to Town, based on the 1936 movie of the same name.

 Markham had the title role in The New Perry Mason (1973–1974).
-He also had the role of the racing-car-driver-turned-cyborg "Barney Miller" in the second-season episode of The Six Million Dollar Man entitled "The Seven Million Dollar Man", which first aired 1 November 1974.
+He also had the role of the racing-car-driver-turned-cyborg "Barney Miller" in the second-season episode of The Six Million Dollar Man titled "The Seven Million Dollar Man", which first aired 1 November 1974.
 On 9 November 1975, in the third-season episode "The Bionic Criminal", Markham reprised the role – although with the character's name changed to "Barney Hiller".
 The same year Markham also played the dual roles of Vince Barrett and Rick Hatfield in the Barnaby Jones episode "Doomed Alibi" and portrayed the criminally insane character Pike in the episode "Power Play" in the revival of The Invisible Man.